szarroug3/dota-data/docs/development/getting-started.md

 # Getting Started

-This guide will help you set up and run the Dota Data Dashboard for development.
+This guide will help you set up and run the Dota Scout Assistant for development.

 ## Prerequisites